 Created by Chuck Hull in 1984, the 3D printer is a device that creates a physical object from a digital model by layering materials (e.g., filament).
 3D printers use polymers, plastics, metal alloys, or food ingredients.

 If you don't plan on printing objects frequently, there are many 3D printing services online that 3D print almost anything for you.

 Application of 3D printers

-3D printers are used in many disciplines--aerospace engineering, dentistry, archaeology, biotechnology, and information systems are a few examples of industries that utilize them.
-As an example, a 3D printer might be used in the field of archaeology to physically reconstruct ancient artifacts that have been damaged over time.
+3D printers are used in many industries, like aerospace engineering, dentistry, archaeology, biotechnology, and information systems.
+For example, a 3D printer might be used in archaeology to physically reconstruct ancient artifacts that were damaged over time.

 How does it work?

-An object's design typically begins in a computer aided design (CAD) software system, where its blueprint is created.
-The blueprint is then sent from the CAD system to the printer in a file format known as a Stereolithography (STL), which is typically used in CAD systems to design 3D objects.
-The printer then reads the blueprint in cross-sections and begins the process of recreating the object layer-by-layer, just as it appears in the computer aided design.
-In the picture below is an example of a 3D printer called the FlashForge.
+An object's design usually begins in a CAD (computer-aided design) software system, where its blueprint is created.
+The blueprint is then sent from the CAD system to the printer in an STL (stereolithography) file format.
+The printer then reads the blueprint in cross sections and recreates the object layer-by-layer, as it appears in the CAD.
+Pictured below is a model of a 3D printer called the FlashForge.